khushig159/jobportalfrontend/README.md

 > **Note:** Resume files are stored using **Cloudinary**, a secure and encrypted cloud service.
 > You may not see the resume previews if access permissions are restricted
+> In AI resume parser as well the resumes are stored in cloudinary, so same issue could perisits
+> Locally use multer for learning how things work

 ## 🧰 Tech Stack